teracyhq/blog/source/_posts/2014-09-24-first-team-building-activity-of-teracy-in-Da-Nang-city.markdown

 peace of the city, unlike the crowded bustling scene, and hot summer in Hanoi.
 We arrived at the hotel at 6.30 pm, did check-in procedures, relaxed and chatted together.
 It was the first convergence of the Teraciers, (unfortunately, some members could not join) but we all felt so familiar and close.
-After moments of unceasing talk, the stomaches started growling to urge to have dinner.
+After moments of unceasing talk, all of us felt very hungry.
 To the coastal city, of course, the first dishes we chose were seafood.
 As planned, we tried the seafood in a pretty cool and clean coastal restaurant.
 The menu had wide variety of options, all look tasty.
 How I could find myself enjoy such delicious dishes in Hanoi.
 Until now, I still remember the fresh delicious favor of Tamarind crab, steamed prawn and crab on that day.

 After the meal, we walked along My Khe beach.
 The murmur of the wind and the waves was singing to welcome us.
 A soft sea breeze kissed our face and a salty warmth blew into our face, which dissipated